cortexrd/Knack-Toolkit-Library/README.md

 -   **waitAndReload**: Waits for a specific delay, then reloads page.

--   **switchVersion**: To quickly toggle between production and development versions.
+-   **switchVersion**: To toggle between production and development versions.

 -   **enableDragElement**: To add basic drag and drop to an element.